bsumme/JsonCompareSln/README.md

 To build this project download the code to VSCode and then open terminal and run dotnet build

+To package this project to be used in UiPath run dotnet pack

 This should build the project both in .net461 and net6.0 windows

 You can run this project using the TestRunner console app by running